andreturket/platform_manifest/README.md

 To initialize your local repository using the HazyTeam trees, use a command like this:

-repo init -u git://github.com/HazyTeam/platform_manifest.git -b lolli-sammy
+repo init -u git://github.com/HazyTeam/platform_manifest.git -b lolli-yureka

 Then to sync up: